 Demonstrated proficiency in computer programming is required.
 The following programming languages satisfy the requirement: Python, R, C, C++, C#, VB, Java, Pascal, and Fortran.
 Proficiency is required in only one of these languages.
 Proficiency may be demonstrated one of three ways:

-- Resume indicating specific projects, assignments, or responsibilities with clear details of how computer programming was utilized in a professional, full-time work capacity.
+- Professional Experience - Resume indicating specific projects, assignments, or responsibilities with clear details of how computer programming was utilized in a professional, full-time work capacity.
 Simply listing the programming language you know is not sufficient.
 You must have bullet points indicating which programming langauge you use and how you use the programming language to complete your professional work.

 Applicants who have not yet satisfied the computer programming requirement should not submit an application to the program until they can demonstrate proficiency in one of the three ways listed above.